-In 1866 however, samurai from Chōshū allied with the Satsuma domain and Kyoto court nobility in order to confront the bakufu in the Boshin War, triggering the overthrow of the Tokugawa shogunate and the Meiji Restoration.
+In 1866 however, the samurai from Chōshū allied with the Satsuma domain and Kyoto court nobility to confront the bakufu in the Boshin War, triggering the overthrow of the Tokugawa shogunate and the Meiji Restoration.
 The military forces of Chōshū and Satsuma formed the core of what would become the Imperial Japanese Army.
 Famous samurai from Chōshū who went on to become Meiji statesmen include Ito Hirobumi, Yamagata Aritomo, Inoue Kaoru and Katsura Taro.

 The Choshu Five

-The Chōshū Five (長州五傑, chōshū goketsu) were members of the ruling class in the Chōshū domain who in 1862 left Japan illegally in order to study sciences at University College London under the guidance of Professor Alexander William Williamson.
+The Chōshū Five (長州五傑, chōshū goketsu) were members of the ruling class in the Chōshū domain who in 1862 left Japan illegally to study sciences at University College London under the guidance of Professor Alexander William Williamson.
 They were disguised as English sailors and brought to Shanghai, from where they travelled to London.
 The five comprised Ito Shunsuke (later known as Ito Hirobumi), Inoue Monta (later known as Inoue Kaoru, Nomura Yakichi (later Inoue Masaru), Endō Kinsuke and Yamao Yōzō.
 Inoue and Itō returned to Japan earlier, as they had learned that the Chōshū clan was in danger of attack by the allied powers for trying to close the Straits of Shimonoseki to foreign shipping.

-Chōshū han (Image: Japan Referene/JREF)
+Chōshū han (Image: Japan Reference/JREF)